 - Applying additional instrumentation to your application.

-- Leveraging crash event trails, NRQL queries, and dashboards to visualize your data.
+- Leveraging crash event trails, NRQL queries, and to visualize your data.

 Bring your key performance indicators to life.